fiyero/RCIC_kaggle/README.md

 - take a quick scan of the dataset, EDA

 ## Day 2 9th Sep 2019
-- Customize dataset class and dataloader to load the dataset
+- Build customize dataset class and dataloader to load the dataset
 - Build prototype model with densenet-121 structure with Pytorch, just first 100 data with 10 epochs and ran successfully

 ## TBC
 - Add augmentation
-- Seresnet structure
+- Se resnet structure